team-ocean/veros/doc/quickstart/introduction.rst

 At its core, Veros currently offers the following solvers, numerical schemes, parameterizations, and closures:

 **Surface pressure**:
- - a streamfunction solver with MOM's island algorithm and an iterative Poisson solver
+ - a high-performance streamfunction solver via an iterative Poisson solver

 **Equation of state**:
  - the full 48-term TEOS equation of state